Professional Indemnity Insurance (PII) Coverage

 - an Honorary Life Member of the NPAQ.

-Who does the NPAQ member PII Policy cover?
+Who does the NPAQ member PII Policy and legal backup service cover?

 - ancillary and related services to the health industry - care workers, assistants in nursing, administration and orderlies